palantir/atlasdb/docs/source/configuration/external_timelock_service_configs/timelock_server_config.rst

 significantly, if these requests are blocked for longer than the idle timeout of the server's application connector on HTTP/2, then Jetty will send a stream closed message to the client.
 This can lead to an infinite buildup of threads and was the root cause of issue `#1680 <https://github.com/palantir/atlasdb/issues/1680>`__.
-We thus reap the thread before the timeout expires, and send a ``BlockingTimeoutException`` to the client indicating that it should retry.
+We thus reap the thread for interruptible requests before the timeout expires, and send an exception to the client indicating that its request has timed out, but it is free to retry on the same node.
+Note that this issue may still occur if a *non-interruptible* method blocks for longer than the idle timeout, though we believe this is highly unlikely.

-This mechanism can be switched on and off, and the time interval between generating the ``BlockingTimeoutException`` and the actual idle timeout becoming active is configurable.
+This mechanism can be switched on and off, and the time interval between generating the ``BlockingTimeoutException`` and the actual idle timeout is configurable.
 Note that even if we lose the race between generating this exception and the idle timeout, we will retry on the same node.
 Even if this happens 3 times in a row we are fine, since we will fail over to non-leaders and they will redirect us back.

    .. code:: yaml